liam-0398/rockskunk/README.md

 7. Compiler auto-executes NASM so its a one shot compile
 8. floats are just defined with number ending in f for easy type check. a := 52.222f
 9. local variables auto declared on assignment
+10. The compiler isn't the the all seeing overlord.
+It will halt on obvious syntax violations but does not assume it knows more than the programmer and will warn rather than halt on stupid decisions.
+There is nothing stopping you from using inline asm to destroy the stack.
+If you really mess up, the nasm pass will call you out.
+If you know more than the compiler and want some weird stuff, as long as NASM approves you are free to do whatever you want.

 # Conventions

 - First function called is always "main"
 - Many small functions over large blobs of doom
 - Use common functions inside functions to keep codebase small
-- Left to right associative for vector ops a ** b ** c
-- Normal operators evaluated left to right
+- Operators evaluated left to right
 - Closing bracket goes on last below last unless it is a loop/conditional, those are closed inline
-- floats must look like 10.0f with the . and the f
+- Floats must look like 10.0f with the . and the f
-- never mix floats and ints. use intfloat() or floatint()
+- Never mix floats and ints.
 - Functions are always declared before they are called

 ## What I have learned from bootstrap mistakes

-- Reverted change to record based system.
-Never again, practically starting over.
+- Reverted after changing to record based system.
+Never again.

 # Never